Webb telescope reveals luminous stellar crime scene

 “We think that all of this gas and dust that we see everywhere must have come from that star, but the companion stars threw it in very specific directions,” said Joel Kastner, an astrophysicist at the Rochester Institute of Technology.
 In StScI Release.

-Researchers believe that the same methods that revealed the details of the Southern Ring Nebula’s birth could help decipher the birth of other nebulae, as well as the astrophysical forces at work in star interactions.
+Researchers believe that the same methods that revealed the details of the Southern Ring Nebula’s birth might help decipher the birth of other nebulae, as well as the astrophysical forces at work in star interactions.

 The images that revealed this interstellar landscape were released in June.
 Only now have the researchers had enough time to examine the data and offer their own interpretation of it.